 Only since 2007, when I met Helena, I have I began telling stories myself.

-I was born in Valladolid but moved to Barcelona ten years ago.
+I was born in Valladolid but moved to Barcelona in 1999.
 I studied History of Art and Medieval History at the university of my home town.
 I studied that maybe because I like to see things from different points of view and also, because I like to look into the past to better understand the present and contribute to build a better future.

 Storytelling began for me as a museum guide for art exhibitions, but after a few years traditional tales entered my life and through them I discovered an inexhaustible source of wonderful images.